cechrist/cardoon/doc/adding_devices.rst

         Documentation
 	fvec is a frequency vector/scalar, but frequency can not be zero
         """
+        # For scalar fvec returns Y matrix
-        # should return 3-D np.array with Y matrix for each frequency
+	# For vector should return 3-D np.array.
+The frequency
+        # index is the last.
         return ymatrix